What is the AAPPL?

 If you have any problems with AAPPL that you cannot resolve by closing the browser and logging the student back in to the test, for immediate assistance please call the AAPPL Help Desk at 800-486-8444 and press "1."
 Alternatively you may email email@example.com.
 Please include the name and login of the student who had a problem with the test, and a detailed description of the problem, so we can trace, and resolve it for you.

-What technology is required to administer AAPPL Measure?
+What technology is required to administer the AAPPL?

 How can I be sure my Internet speed is fast enough to deliver AAPPL simultaneously to all the students in my classes?

-AAPPL Measure is designed to function on the most commonly available technology: broadband internet; a relatively recent version of Internet Explorer, Firefox, or Safari browsers; and headset with microphone.
-There are also various protocols that schools must follow prior to administering AAPPL Measure.
-To check your computer for compatibility with the AAPPL Measure test delivery system, see the AAPPL System Check for the version of the test you will be administering: AAPPL 1.0 or AAPPL 2.0.
+The AAPPL is designed to function on the most commonly available technology: broadband internet; a relatively recent version of Internet Explorer, Microsoft Edge, Firefox, or Safari browsers; and headset with microphone.
+There are also various protocols that schools must follow prior to administering the AAPPL.
+To check your computer for compatibility with the AAPPL test delivery system, see the AAPPL System Check for the version of the test you will be administering: AAPPL 1.0 or AAPPL 2.0.

 Special note for Chrome browser users: Please be aware that there is a security feature in Chrome that blocks access to the microphone used in the AAPPL Interpersonal Listening and Speaking test component.
 The user must now click on the "allow" button at the top of the page in order for the microphone to record audio.
 If not set, the microphone check will fail and the test taker will not be able to advance to AAPPL.
 See: https://support.google.com/chrome/answer/2693767?p=ib_access_cam_mic&rd=1 for more information.

-What if my computer does not meet the requirements of the AAPPL Measure System Check?
+What if my computer does not meet the requirements of the AAPPL System Check?

-What keyboard setup is required to administer AAPPL Measure?
+What keyboard setup is required to administer the AAPPL?

-If your screen resolution does not meet the recommended size, AAPPL Measure will still function however some scrolling may be required to see all information within the browser window.
+If your screen resolution does not meet the recommended size, the AAPPL will still function however some scrolling may be required to see all information within the browser window.
 If your bandwidth is lower than the recommended rate, the assessment will take longer and some items may not load correctly.
-Please contact your network administrator and/or the school's technology coordinator or support person if any of the following occur: your bandwidth rate is low, the RTMP port 1935 fails to connect, the recommended software is not up-to-date, or the microphone does not work.
-For more details regarding hardware and network requirements, see the AAPPL Measure Technical Specifications.
+Please contact your network administrator and/or the school's technology coordinator or support person if any of the following occur: your bandwidth rate is low, the recommended software is not up-to-date, or the microphone does not work.
+For more details regarding hardware and network requirements, see the AAPPL Technical Specifications.